Fookdies301/ClashForMagisk-IPV6/README.md

 Data Path  `{InternalStorage}/Android/data/com.github.kr328.clash`

-Create the following file to control clash
+Create the following file to control clash, you can use `touch` from a terminal emulator.

 * `START` - Start clash if stopped
 * `STOP` - Stop clash if running
 * `RESTART` - Restart clash